brightdigit/brightdigit.com/Content/tutorials/swiftdata-modelactor.md

 }
 ```

-Now let's add some connivence methods for using this in our application:
+Now let's add some convenience methods for using this in our application:

 ```swift
 public class BackgroundDatabase: Database {